Deanmv/Dissertation/README.md

 Logic go to bar "*number*" - Sets to playhead to said bar

-Logic loop on - Turns on looping of the project
+Logic (turn) loop on - Turns on looping of the project

-Logic loop off - Turns off looping of the project
+Logic (turn) loop off - Turns off looping of the project

 Logic show (the) mix her - Displays the mixer on screen [have used "mix her" here to better capture speech in Siri]

 Logic hide (the) mix her - Hides the mixer on screen [have used "mix her" here to better capture speech in Siri]

+Logic (turn) solo on - Turns solo on for the project.

+Logic (turn) solo off - Turns solo off for the project.

+Logic track up - Moves up one track (Used for when listening in solo mode)

+Logic track down - Moves down on track (Used for when listening in solo mode)

+Logic zoom in vertically - Zooms in the arrange window on the Y axis.

+Logic zoom out vertically - Zooms out the arrange window on the Y axis.

+Logic zoom in horizontally - Zooms in the arrange window on the X axis.

+Logic zoom out horizontally - Zooms out the arrange window on the X axis.

 Legal Bits
 ----------